auraphp/Aura.Router/docs/index.md

 example, you cannot have a "day" without a "month", and you cannot have a "month" without a "year".

-Only one set of optional params per path is recognized by the _Router_.
+Only one set of optional params per path is recognized by the _Map_.

 Optional params belong at the end of a route path; placing them elsewhere may result in unexpected behavior.